nlpodyssey/spago/README.md

 A **Machine Learning** library written in pure Go designed to support relevant neural architectures in **Natural Language Processing**.

-SpaGO is self-contained, in that it uses its own lightweight computational graph both for training and inference, easy to understand from start to finish.
+Spago is self-contained, in that it uses its own lightweight computational graph both for training and inference, easy to understand from start to finish.

 It provides: